-(2) Unless otherwise specified in this Section, a copyright subsists for a period of 70 years after the death of the author (or the death of the last surviving coauthor, for a joint work; the same applies in paragraph (1) of following Article).
+(2) Unless otherwise specified in this Section, a copyright subsists for a period of fifty years after the death of the author (or the death of the last surviving coauthor, for a joint work; the same applies in paragraph (1) of next Article).

-(The Term of Protection for an Anonymous or Pseudonymous Work)
+(The term of protection for an anonymous or pseudonymous work)

-- Article 52 (1) The copyright to an anonymous or pseudonymous work subsists for a period of 70 years after the work is made public; provided, however, that if, before the expiration of a duration of copyright for an anonymous or pseudonymous work, it is found that 70 years have elapsed since the death of the author of that work, the copyright is deemed to have expired at the time that is found to constitute the expiration of 70 years since the death of the author. - (2) The provisions of the preceding paragraph do not apply in any of the following cases: - (i) the pseudonym adopted by the author of a pseudonymous work is commonly known to be that author's pseudonym; - (ii) the author's true name is registered pursuant to Article 75, paragraph (1), within the period referred to in the preceding paragraph; - (iii) the author makes the work public using the author's true name or the pseudonym by which the author is commonly known to indicate the name of the author, within the period referred to in the preceding paragraph.
+- Article 52 (1) The copyright to an anonymous or pseudonymous work subsists for a period of fifty years after the work is made public; provided, however, that if, before the expiration of a duration of copyright for an anonymous or pseudonymous work, it is found that fifty years have elapsed since the death of the author of that work, the copyright is deemed to have expired at the time that is found to constitute the expiration of fifty years since the death of the author. - (2) The provisions of the preceding paragraph do not apply in any of the following cases: - (i) the pseudonym adopted by the author of a pseudonymous work is commonly known to be that author's pseudonym; - (ii) the author's true name is registered pursuant to Article 75, paragraph (1), within the period referred to in the preceding paragraph; - (iii) the author makes the work public using the author's true name or the pseudonym by which the author is commonly known to indicate the name of the author, within the period referred to in the preceding paragraph.

-(The Term of Protection for Works Attributed to an Organization)
+(The term of protection for works attributed to an organization)

-- Article 53 (1) The copyright to a work whose authorship is attributed to a corporation or other organization subsists for a period of 70 years after the work is made public (or for a period of 70 years after the creation of the work, if the work is not made public within 70 years of its creation). - (2) The provisions of the preceding paragraph do not apply if the individual who is the author of a work whose authorship is attributed to a corporation or other corporate body, makes the work public and uses that individual's true name or the pseudonym by which that individual is commonly known to indicate the name of the author, within the period referred to in the preceding paragraph.

-(3) With respect to the duration of copyright for a work whose authorship has been attributed to a corporation or other corporate body pursuant to the provisions of Article 15, paragraph (2), even if such a work does not fall under the category of works provided for in paragraph (1), it is deemed to be attributed to the relevant corporate body, and the provisions of paragraph (1) apply.
+- Article 53 (1) The copyright to a work whose authorship is attributed to a corporation or other organization subsists for a period of fifty years after the work is made public (or for a period of fifty years after the creation of the work, if the work is not made public within fifty years of its creation). - (2) The provisions of the preceding paragraph do not apply if the individual who is the author of a work whose authorship is attributed to a corporation or other corporate body, makes the work public and uses that individual's true name or the pseudonym by which that individual is commonly known to indicate the name of the author, within the period referred to in the preceding paragraph. - (3) With respect to the duration of copyright for a work whose authorship has been attributed to a corporation or other corporate body pursuant to the provisions of Article 15, paragraph (2), even if such a work does not fall under the category of works provided for in paragraph (1), it is deemed to be attributed to the relevant corporate body, and the provisions of paragraph (1) apply.

-(The Term of Protection for Cinematographic Works)
+(The term of protection for cinematographic works)

-- Article 54 (1) The copyright to a cinematographic work subsists for 70 years after the work is made public (or for 70 years after the creation of the work, if the work is not made public within the 70 years after its creation). - (2) When the copyright to a cinematographic work expires at the expiration of the duration of copyright, the copyright to original work connected with that cinematographic work also expires as regards the exploitation of the cinematographic work. - (3) The provisions of the preceding two Articles do not apply to the copyright to a cinematographic work.
+- Article 54 (1) The copyright to a cinematographic work subsists for seventy years after the work is made public (or for seventy years after the creation of the work, if the work is not made public within the seventy years after its creation). - (2) When the copyright to a cinematographic work expires at the expiration of the duration of copyright, the copyright to original work connected with that cinematographic work also expires as regards the exploitation of the cinematographic work. - (3) The provisions of the preceding two Articles do not apply to the copyright to a cinematographic work.